mad-lab-fau/sensor_position_dataset_helper/README.md

 uncommitted changes.
 This will prevent bugs, because you accidentally use the wrong dataset version and will directly document the correct version.

-For very important work, it is also a good idea to register the dataset as a git-submodule of your analysis project and keep it pinned at the correct version that way.